- Bats Both, Throws Right

 - High School Phillips Academy High School

-In 1972, Larry improved drastically.
+In 1972, Larry improved dramatically.
 He batted .244/~.410/.376 for the Oneonta Yankees and led the New York-Penn League with 66 walks.
-His 60 runs were second to Terry Whitfield, he stole 59 in 66 tries (second to Don Hopkins in steals) and his 10 outfield assists tied him for the league lead.
+His 60 runs were second to Terry Whitfield, he stole 59 bases in 66 tries (second to Don Hopkins in steals) and his 10 outfield assists tied him for the league lead.
 His OBP and baserunning skills were clearly excellent, making him a fine leadoff prospect.
-He only hit .133/~.188/.133 and fanned 15 times in 45 AB with the Fort Lauderdale Yankees in '72.
+He only hit .133/~.188/.133 and fanned 15 times in 45 AB with the Fort Lauderdale Yankees that same year.

 By age 20, Murray was doing well in high class A, producing at a .253/~.366/.308 clip for Ft.
-Lauderdale, stealing 29 in 38 tries and throwing out 14 runners.
-In '74, Larry returned to Fort Lauderdale again and was one of two switch-hitting Murrays to lead the Florida State League in something.
+Lauderdale, stealing 29 in 38 tries and throwing out 14 runners in 1973.
+In 1974, Larry returned to Fort Lauderdale again and was one of two switch-hitting Murrays to lead the Florida State League in something.
 While Eddie Murray led in doubles and total bases, Larry led in steals (62 in 73 attempts), 21 more than runner-up Ron LeFlore.
 Larry Murray's average fell but his OBP remained solid - his line was .207/.350/.279 that year and he fielded .984.
 He drew 88 walks, 30 more than Eddie Murray and second in the FSL to Wayne Harer.
-He got a September call-up to New York and appeared in six games for the 1974 Yankees, four of them as a pinch-runner and two in the outfield.
+He got a September call-up to New York and appeared in 6 games for the major league Yankees, 4 of them as a pinch-runner and 2 in the outfield.

-Moving up to AA with the West Haven Yankees, Slick stole 28 of 36 in 1975 and hit .250/~.322/.351.
-He got into six games for the 1975 Yankees in May and June, acquiring only 1 AB as he again was being used for pinch-running and defensive purposes.
+Moving up to AA with the West Haven Yankees, Slick stole 28 of 36 bases in 1975 and hit .250/~.322/.351.
+He got into 6 games for the major league team in May and June, acquiring only 1 AB as he again was being used for pinch-running and defensive purposes.

-Larry began 1977 with the Syracuse Chiefs and hit .300/.462/.567 in his first 9 games at AAA, scoring 11 runs and going six for six in steals.
+Larry began 1977 with the Syracuse Chiefs and hit .300/.462/.567 in his first 9 games at AAA, scoring 11 runs and going 6 for 6 in steals.
 He averaged a walk a contest and had no errors charged to him.
-On April 27, he was traded to the Oakland Athletics with Dock Ellis and Marty Perez for Mike Torrez.
-He played regularly for the 1977 Athletics, batting a very weak .179/.257/.253, though he was 12 for 15 in steals and fielded .992 while moving between the three outfield spots.
+On April 27th, he was traded to the Oakland Athletics with Dock Ellis and Marty Perez for Mike Torrez.
+He played regularly for the Athletics the remainder of the year, batting a very weak .179/.257/.253, though he was 12 for 15 in steals and fielded .992 while moving between the three outfield spots.
 On a bad A's team, he hit first, second or 8th in most of his starts.
 He also spent part of June with the San Jose Missions, batting .364/.462/.500 and going 15 for 16 in swipes in 21 games.
-Overall, he had scored 29 in 30 AAA games that year and stolen 21.
+Overall, he had scored 29 in 30 AAA games that year and stolen 21 bases.

-Murray spent most of '78 with the Vancouver Canadians, putting up a .284/.389/.416 line, scoring 91 in 117 games and stealing 37 of 50 tries.
+Murray spent most of 1978 with the Vancouver Canadians, putting up a .284/.389/.416 line, scoring 91 runs in 117 games and stealing on 37 of 50 tries.
 He also was 1 for 12 in 11 games with Oakland.
-Larry saw his most big-league playing time with the 1979 A's, hitting .186/.275/.279 and playing 105 games.
-He was only six for 12 in steals, his first bad run of running ever.
-Worse, the team had a young rookie with far better wheels, another Chicago native named Rickey Henderson and a capable center fielder in a young Dwayne Murphy.
+Larry saw his most big-league playing time with the A's in 1979, hitting .186/.275/.279 and playing 105 games.
+He was only 6 for 12 in steals, his first bad run of running ever.
+Worse, the team had a young rookie with far better wheels, another Chicago native named Rickey Henderson, and a capable center fielder in a young Dwayne Murphy.
 Murray manned right, not a spot for such a light hitter, and Tony Armas Sr. began to take the job away from him in June.
 Larry was drawing walks and hitting some doubles, but it was not enough.
 He would never play again in the majors.
-His 20 steals were the most by a post-Deadball Era player with a career average under .200.
+His 20 career steals are the most by a post-Deadball Era player with a career average under .200.
 Murray hit .177/.264/.257 in his big league career and was only 20 for 30 in steals due to his poor 1979 performance.

 Larry finished his pro baseball career with the 1980 Ogden A's, producing at a .233/.361/.400 clip in 13 games and only going 1 for 2 in steals.
 Overall, he had hit .254/~.332/.364 in the minor leagues, stealing 282 bases in 769 games.